tysongf/minecraft-toolkit/README.md

 - Client script auto-installs launcher on Debian/Ubuntu only
 - Server requires 8GB+ RAM for smooth performance
 - Always backup your world data before updates!

+### Version Compatibility
+**IMPORTANT:** Clients must use Minecraft 1.21.1 to connect to this server.
+- The latest Minecraft version is 1.21.11 (as of December 2024)
+- This server uses 1.21.1 because Cobblemon doesn't support 1.21.11 yet
+- When launching Minecraft, select the **fabric-loader-1.21.1** profile, NOT "Latest release"
+- Version mismatch will result in "Incompatible client" or "Network protocol error"